bem/bem-sdk/packages/naming.entity.parse/README.md

 [RunKit live example](https://runkit.com/migs911/parse-a-string-using-react-style)

-### Using custom naming convention
+### Using a custom naming convention

 Specify an [INamingConvention](https://github.com/bem/bem-sdk/blob/master/packages/naming.presets/index.d.ts#L10) object with the following fields:

-* `delims` — delimiters, used to separate names in naming convention.
+* `delims` — the delimiters that are used to separate names in the naming convention.
-* `wordPattern` — a regular expression, that will be used to match an entity name.
+* `wordPattern` — a regular expression that will be used to match an entity name.

 Use this object to make your `parse()` function.